 - Teach First

-Our department has a dedicated professionally qualified Senior Careers Consultant who can support you.
-They offer impartial advice and guidance together with tailored workshops and events throughout the year.
+Our Department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include:

 - Careers in Economics Event